 Concrete Kitchen Countertop Basics

-A concrete countertop mix includes sand, stone, and cement along with proprietary ingredients that are unique to the manufacturer.
+A concrete countertop mix includes sand, stone, and cement along with proprietary ingredients.
 Cement is mixed according to the desired outcome.
 “If the countertop has to cantilever out, for example, it has to be extra strong,” says Stephen Rosenblatt, president of Sonoma Cast Stone of Petaluma, Calif., which has 20 different formulas for their mixes.

 Concrete tops are cast in thicknesses from 1½ inches to about 2 inches.
 Countertops that are too shallow can curl while curing, but concrete forms are often reinforced with rebar or wire mesh for strength and stability.
-Dyes penetrate the concrete completely for integral colors that won’t fade over time and sculptural properties allow for any edge profile.
+Dyes penetrate the concrete completely for integral colors.
+It won’t fade over time and sculptural properties allow for any edge profile.

-Curing—a process that involves a chemical reaction between water and the cement—is regulated.
-A concrete surface must be kept moist as it cures so that crystals will grow and harden to create quality concrete.
-Moisture levels are maintained in various ways, including tenting the concrete to maintain consistent humidity levels.
+Curing—a process that involves a chemical reaction between water and the cement—is under proper regulation.
+Keeping the concrete surface moist is a must as it cures so that crystals will grow and harden to create quality concrete.
+There are various ways to maintain the moisture levels, including tenting the concrete to maintain consistent humidity levels.
 When completely cured—a process that can take up to 28 days—a penetrating sealer and wax are typically applied to this porous material.

 Depending on thickness, countertops weigh 16 to 23 pounds per square foot.
-Many manufacturers won’t fabricate countertops over 10 feet in length because a longer top is difficult to muscle around the shop and install in a kitchen.
+Many manufacturers won’t fabricate countertops over 10 feet in length.
+This is because a longer top is difficult to muscle around the shop and install in a kitchen.
 Longer tops can be cast in place or cast in separate sections and installed.

 One reason that concrete is so popular is the homeowner/designer’s ability to create a counter that is unique in every way.
 Since the concrete is cast in a mold it can be shaped in a variety of ways, as well as have items inset into it.

-A quick clean up with mild detergent and water is recommended for regular cleanup.
+A common recommendation regarding regular clean up is doing a quick clean up with mild detergent and water.
 “It’s good to adopt a bartender mentality.
 Even if there are no drops on the counter, take a damp towel and wipe the counter occasionally,” says Marco Lucioni, owner of Lucioni Arts, in Seattle, Wash.
 Keep up on regular waxing, too.
 “Throw a little water on the counter.
 If it beads up, then it’s OK.”
 If not, then it’s probably time to wax again.

 Contemporary concrete is quite different from what it was six or seven years ago, says Sonoma’s Rosenblatt.
 “It’s a much more sophisticated art now, really beautiful, a totally different animal.”
 Technologies for sealing countertops are improving rapidly as is the rush to develop new products.
 Sonoma has created an innovative, stain-resistant concrete called NuCrete, the result of a proprietary process.